jkcryptolock/backend-interview/README.md

 # The Challenge

-The challenge is to create a .NET Core web API (using any sort of boilerplate, something like dotnet create webapi is fine) that will interface with a React frontend, providing it the necessary data.
+The challenge is to create a .NET Core web API (using any sort of boilerplate, something like dotnet new webapi is fine) that will interface with a React frontend, providing it the necessary data.
 Feel free to use any additional Nuget packages to accomplish your goal as you see fit.

 ## Requirements